Advanced mobile robotics and intelligent agents laboratory

 For human-machine interaction, facilities include HTC Vive and IoT development kits, Amazon Alexa and Google Home devices, wearable sensors, and a 3D scanner.
 Robotics equipment includes Lynxmotion robotic arms and a Hexapod robot, Waffle and Burger model Turtlebots, and a swarm of 20 kilobots.
 For general prototyping, Artificial Intelligence students can access a 3D printer, Raspberry Pi boards and various sensors, Arduino boards and sensors, and Lego EV3 kits.

-The Centre for Computational Intelligence (CCI) conducts research into the use of computational intelligence techniques on mobile robots and has a collection of several types of robots for use in research and teaching.
+The Institute for Artificial Intelligence (IAI) conducts research into the use of computational intelligence techniques on mobile robots and has a collection of several types of robots for use in research and teaching.

 Library and learning zones

 On campus, the main Kimberlin Library offers a space where you can work, study and access a vast range of print materials, with computer stations, laptops, plasma screens and assistive technology also available.

 As well as providing a physical space in which to work, we offer online tools to support your studies, and our extensive online collection of resources accessible from our Library website, e-books, specialised databases and electronic journals and films which can be remotely accessed from anywhere you choose.